DICE: Discrete Inversion Enabling Controllable Editing for Multinomial Diffusion and Masked Generative Models: Experiments

 In this section, we evaluate the accuracy of inversion without editing.
 This is achieved by first inverting the image and then using the recorded latent code to reconstruct the original image.

 \textbf{Evaluation Metrics.} Here, we evaluate the image similarity by PSNR, LPIPS, MSE and SSIM of the original and the generated image under the same prompt with \OursMethod{}.

 \textbf{Quantitative Analysis.} The reconstruction performance of our method, as shown in Table~\ref{tab:cv_reconstruction}, far surpasses the baseline Inpainting + Paella model across all metrics.
 In the case of masked inpainting, all image tokens are replaced with randomly sampled tokens, meaning the model lacks any prior information about the original image.
 As a result, the reconstructed image differs significantly from the one being inverted, leading to lower similarity scores.
 In contrast, our method demonstrates near-perfect reconstruction, as indicated by the metrics, and notably produces an identical image without the errors typically introduced by the VQ-VAE/GAN quantization process, as seen in the results marked with ($^\dagger$).
 This highlights the superior accuracy and consistency of our approach in generating high-fidelity reconstructions.
+Visual results can be viewed in Figure~\ref{fig:cv-recon-vis} of the Supplementary Materials.